martinville/solarsynkv2/DOCS.md

 ![](https://github.com/martinville/solarsynk/blob/main/solarsynkstarted.png)

 Once started make sure all is ok by clicking on the "log" tab.
 Scroll through the log and check that the sensor data was populated correctly.
-Few values will be null if you for instance only have a single string of solar panels.
-If something went wrong ALL of the sensors will have a "null" value.
+Few values will be "0" if you for instance only have a single string of solar panels MPPT-2 values will be "0" .
+If something went wrong ALL of the sensors will have a "0" value.